yuta-51/portfolio/index.md

 **Summary**
 Hello!
 My name is Yuta Akiya and I am a computer engineering graduate seeking opportunities in software engineering or data science.
 On this personal website, I showcase my projects, accomplishments, and skills.
 I hope you enjoy!
-**Background**
-I was born in Okazaki, Japan and moved to California when I was 3 years old.
-I recently earned a computer engineering degree from Cal Poly Pomona with an interest in going into the field of data.

 # Education
 ---